dasch-swiss/ark-resolver/README.md

 Takes a project ID (a hexadecimal number) and a PHP-SALSAH resource ID (an integer in base 10) and returns an ARK URL.

+All other GET requests are interpreted as ARK URLs.

 ## Using Docker

 Images are published to the [dhlab-basel/ark-resolver](https://cloud.docker.com/u/dhlabbasel/repository/docker/dhlabbasel/ark-resolver)